How to merge a subtitle file with an MKV video (fast way)

 A “Add media files” window will appear.

-5. Go to the location on your computer where the MKV video and subtitle file(s) are stored.
+5. Within this window, you go to the location on your computer where the MKV video and subtitle file(s) are.

 6. Select the MKV video file and subtitle file(s) (.srt, .sub or .idx).